krother/software-engineering-python/chapters/code_metrics.md

 Starting with a version control system in place from the very beginning will save you a lot of pain.
 All version control systems (SVN, Mercurial, git, etc.) allow you to check the first criterion:

-- [ ] **Tick this box, if you have the possibility to inspect at least five earlier versions of the code.**

 ### 2. Automatic installation / deployment
 If you have a tool that releases the software on-the-fly, you can start building improved versions on day one.
 Build tools accelerate your development speed tremendously.